Warrah Ridge

 The Liverpool Plains surrounding Warrah Ridge are among Australia's most fertile agricultural soils, and the area is predominantly used for broadacre cropping — wheat, sorghum, and cotton — as well as cattle and sheep grazing.
 The nearest town of Quirindi provides local schools, a hospital, and essential services, while Tamworth, roughly 55 kilometres to the north-east, offers a wider range of retail, medical, and commercial facilities.
 Warrah Ridge is well-suited to farming families and those seeking large rural holdings in one of New South Wales' most productive agricultural regions.

-Warrah Ridge falls under postcode 2343 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Tamworth electorate.
+Warrah Ridge falls under postcode 2343 and is governed by the Liverpool Plains Council (Local Government Area).
+For federal elections, residents vote in the electorate of Parkes, while state elections fall under the Tamworth electorate.

 📍 Location